-Our cube root calculator is a handy tool that will help you determine the cube root also called 3rd root of any positive number.
-You can immediately use our calculator located on the left.
-Just type the number you want to cube root and it's done!
-Moreover, you can do the calculations the other way round and use it as an cubed exponent calculator.
+Our cube root calculator is a handy tool that will help you determine the cube root, also called the 3rd root, of any positive number.
+You can immediately use our calculator; just type the number you want to find the cube root of and it's done!
+Moreover, you can do the calculations the other way round and use it to cube numbers.
 To do this just type the number you want to raise to third power in the last field!
 It may be extremely useful while searching for so called perfect cubes.
-You may read about them more in the following article.
+You can read about them more in the following article.

-Thanks to our cube root calculator you may also calculate roots of other degrees.
+Thanks to our cube root calculator you may also calculate the roots of other degrees.
 To do so you need to change the number in the degree of the root field.
-If you would like to learn more about cube root definition, familiarize yourself with the properties of the cube root function and list of prefect cubes we strongly recommend you to keep on reading this text.
-You can also find there some tricks on how to find cube root on calculator or how to calculate it in the head.
+If you would like to learn more about the cube root definition, familiarize yourself with the properties of the cube root function and find a list of the prefect cubes we strongly recommend you to keep on reading this text.
+In there you can also find some tricks on how to find cube root on calculator or how to calculate it in your head.

-If you are interested in the history of root symbol head to the square root calculator where it is described.
-And don't forget to try other math calculators, such as greatest common factor calculator or hyperbolic functions calculator.
+If you are interested in the history of root symbol head to the square root calculator where we discuss it.
+Also, don't forget to try our other math calculators, such as the greatest common factor calculator or the hyperbolic functions calculator.

 Cube root definition

-Let's assume you want to find the cube root of number x.
-The cube root y is such a number that, if raised to third power, will give x as a result.
+Let's assume you want to find the cube root of a number, x.
+The cube root, y, is such a number that, if raised to third power, will give x as a result.
 If you formulate this mathematically,

 ∛x = y ⟺ y^3 = x